webmastersmith/WGU_Cloud_Computing/D276_Web_Development_Foundations/Web_Developement_Foundations.md

 - **Position: containing block, static, relative, absolute, fixed, sticky**
   - containing block: block level element with position other than static.
-  - static: default. flow with webpage
+  - static: default. flow with webpage.
   - relative: relative to itself without effecting other elements.
-  - absolute: relative to first positioned ancestor or window.
+  - absolute: relative to first positioned(not static) ancestor or window.
   - fixed: relative to viewport and stays even if page scrolled.
   - sticky: positioned based on users scroll position.
 - **display**